Centrora/centroradocs/install-suite-whm.rst

 1. Create new account in WHM
 ---------------------------------

-Login WHM control panel, Search ‘Create Account’ in the search bar and create a new account for the Centrora Security Suite installation with a subdomain.
+Login WHM control panel, Search ‘Create Account’ in the search bar and create a new account for the Centrora Security Suite installation with a sub-domain.

 .. note:: The user account name must NOT be "centrora".
 You can use other account names like "centrorasuite".